List of tallest buildings in Australia: Tallest buildings

-Tallest buildings under construction or proposed
+Tallest buildings under construction

-This list includes the tallest buildings over 200 m that are currently under construction, approved or proposed in Australia according to the CTBUH, save for those which have already topped out.
+This list includes the tallest buildings over 200 m that are currently under construction or approved in Australia according to the CTBUH, save for those which have already topped out.

 Brisbane Skytower under construction in March 2018.
 The project was completed in 2019.

 Aurora Melbourne Central under construction in November 2018.
 The project was completed in 2019.

 Brisbane Quarter under construction in January 2018.
 The project was completed in 2019.